caraneilwarner/writing-excuses/README.md

 ## Why create a GitHub Repo?

 To make it easy to respond to all the prompts in an orderly fashion.
-I will checkout a branch in my name and put all my answers in it.
-Feel free to check out your own branch and do the same.

-If you want to clone the repo and run the scraper yourself...
+Feel free to fork this repo.
+Then you can edit each episode file directly to record your response to the prompt.
+If you want to run the scraper yourself (and you're on OSX) you can...

 ```bash
 virtualenv -p /usr/bin/python2.7 excuse